data-8/zero-to-data-8/content/intro.md

 * [The Jupyter for Education Handbook](https://jupyter4edu.github.io/jupyter-edu-book/)
   is a more general resource for teaching using tools in the Jupyter ecosystem, and has several best-practices and tips.

+## Contacting Us

+If you woud like to learn more about any of the tools used in Data 8 or are interested in deploying your own data 8 course, please fill out our [Data 8 Instructor Interest form](https://forms.gle/maRqsceCvTNnqQ3w9) or shoot us an email at `ds-help@berkeley.edu`.